dpcook/tcga_breast_cancer/notebooks/analysis.md

 exp.markers[exp.markers < (-1.25)] <- -1.25
 ```

-I want to use the ordering of the original heatmap used to subtype each sample.
-For the columns (genes), I'll order the columns simply by cluster ID, as ordered in the heatmap (ie. clusters 2, 3, 4, 1.
+I want to use the ordering of the original heatmap used to subtype each
+sample.
+For the columns (genes), I’ll order the columns simply by
+cluster ID, as ordered in the heatmap (ie. clusters 2, 3, 4,
+1.

 ``` r
 sig.markers <- arrange(sig.markers, desc(diff)) #intragroup order by diff